 When does my certification expire?

 Appian certifications are perpetual as long as the certified practitioner continues learning with Appian.
 Appian requires that all certified practitioners consume quarterly required training and pass associated assessments.
 All training is offered online and for free.
 At a minimum, this training includes the quarterly Release Showcase, but may include any additional training that Appian determines is required for proficiency reasons.
 If you do not consume the training within 18 months your certification goes into Expired status.

 You will find an up-to-date list of required trainings to maintain certification as well as definitions of Inactive and Expired statuses on the Appian Recertification Guidelines page.

 What is the test like?

 Appian certification exams test a comprehensive set of skills required to perform as an Appian Developer at each level of certification.
 The exam questions are a mixture of multiple choice, matching, step-organizing, and other common question types.
 Our certification exams are proctored by a neutral third party.
 You must verify your identity with the proctor before you are allowed to take the exam.
-Additional information on each exam will be available on Appian Community the beginning of May 2021.
+Please be prepared to bring a valid Government issued ID and complete security questions before your exam begins.

 What are the requirements to earning a certification?

 The Appian Certified Developer path is tiered, to provide recognition along a Developer’s career journey.
 Each exam addresses specific topics, relevant to the level of the certification, with no overlapping content.
 Therefore you must progress through each level of certification, earning the lower level before being granted the next level.